zio/zio/docs/overview/running_effects.md

 In these cases, a better solution for running effects is to create a `Runtime`, which can be passed around and used to run effects wherever required.

 ZIO contains a default runtime called `Runtime.default`.
-This `Runtime` bundles together production implementations of all ZIO modules (including `Console`, `System`, `Clock`, `Random`, and `Scheduler`), and it can run effects that require any combination of these modules.

 To access it, merely use